Kazammy/DelaniStudio/README.md

 # DelaniStudio
-The name of this project is Delani Studio.
 ### DESCRIPTION
 This project is about a webpage of a software studio.Queries can be sent at the dialogue box at the bottom of the screen.
 ## AUTHOR'S INFORMATION